Reach Mobile vs. Verizon Wireless Review

 Verizon Wireless plans and pricing

-When it comes to Verizon’s lower-tier plans—like the Basic Phone Plan or the 10 GB plan—things are pretty straightforward.
-And, to be honest, the deals aren’t the best.
-If you want a plan with just a little bit of data, you’re better off going with Reach (or another MVNO like Mint Mobile).
+If you want a plan with just a little bit of data, Verizon doesn't really have a low-data option anymore — you're better off going with Reach (or another MVNO like Mint Mobile).

-• All of these plans come with unlimited talk, text, and data, access to Verizon’s 5G network, and cool perks like a discounted Disney+ subscription (which we highly recommend).
+• All of these plans come with unlimited talk, text, and data and access to Verizon's 5G network. myPlan tiers also come with cool perks like a discounted Disney+ subscription (which we highly recommend).

-• Unlimited Welcome is the cheapest Verizon unlimited plan.
-It has no hard data cap but on this plan your data can always be slowed down due to deprioritization (much like on Reach’s plans).
-You don’t get any mobile hotspot data.
+• Unlimited Welcome is the cheapest myPlan tier.
+It has no hard data cap but on this plan your data can always be slowed down due to deprioritization (much like on Reach's plans).
+You don't get any mobile hotspot data.

 • Unlimited Plus gives you access to Verizon's 5G Ultra Wideband network (faster data speeds, no slowdowns) and 30GB of mobile hotspot data every month.

-In short, Verizon’s two unlimited plans are pricey powerhouses that will satisfy those who work, game, stream, and post on their phones all day.
+In short, Simplicity is Verizon's pick for a simple, affordable price, while Welcome, Plus, and Ultimate are pricier powerhouses that will satisfy those who work, game, stream, and post on their phones all day.

 Reach vs. Verizon plans: The bottom line